Joe Ongley: Later life and death

 Ongley became the first-ever chairman of Central Districts Cricket Association, a position he held from 1954 to 1969.
 He managed the New Zealand cricket team in Australia in 1967–68.

-Ongley was a judge of the High Court of New Zealand from 1975 to 1986.
+Ongley succeeded his father as Crown Solicitor at Palmerston North in 1960.
+He was appointed as a judge of the High Court of New Zealand in 1975, and served until 1986.
 In 1977, he was awarded the Queen Elizabeth II Silver Jubilee Medal, and he was appointed a Knight Bachelor in the 1987 Queen's Birthday Honours.
 In 1990, he received the New Zealand 1990 Commemoration Medal.

 Ongley died in Wellington on 22 October 2000, at the age of 82.